andrew/ultimate-awesome/README.md

 - [awesome-speleo](https://github.com/semper-ad-fundum/awesome-speleo) - Awesome caving and speleology resources.
 - [awesome-crypto-whitepapers](https://github.com/senthilnayagam/awesome-crypto-whitepapers) - A curated list of crypto whitepapers.
 - [awesome-font-collection](https://github.com/sewera/awesome-font-collection) - A curated list of fonts that are, in my opinion, the best in their class.
-- [awesome-rust-mdbooks](https://github.com/smhmayboudi/awesome-rust-mdbooks) - A card catalog of mdBooks for your reading curiosity.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
 - [awesome-arduino](https://github.com/storbukas/awesome-arduino) - A curated list of awesome Arduino libraries, hardware and projects.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
-- [awesome-frontend-resources](https://github.com/thiamsantos/awesome-frontend-resources) - :sunglasses: A curated list of useful frontend resources.
 - [awesome-biometrics](https://github.com/tibaes/awesome-biometrics) - A curated list of biometrics related material.
 - [awesome-gpts](https://github.com/umutbozdag/awesome-gpts) - A curated list of OpenAI GPTs. 🎉.
 - [awesome-development](https://github.com/urban/awesome-development) - A curated list of packages and resources I use in front-end development.